chocothelee/chocothelee.github.com/README.md

 <h1>jimthejelly.github.io</h1>
-This is my personal portfolio documenting different projects that I had worked on.
-It documents most of the projects that I have worked (and is currently working) on, giving a basic overview into what I can do as a creator and coder :)
+This is my personal portfolio documenting different projects that I had worked (and is currently working) on.
+Hopefully it gives a basic overview into what I can do as a creator and coder :)

-(Created using HTML and CSS, hoping to add JavaScript in later.)